 As most must be aware, Hyderabad is the capital of Telangana.
 The weather here is almost always pleasant throughout the year.
 Hyderabad, the city of pearls and the biryani capital of the country.
-Hyderabad, with it’s beautiful Indo Islamic and Indo Saracenic architecture, age-old temples, the biggest film city in the world, and a lake at its heart.
+Hyderabad, with its beautiful Indo Islamic and Indo Saracenic architecture, age-old temples, the biggest film city in the world, and a lake at its heart.
 There is a little something for everyone in this wonderful metropolitan.
-In this listicle, we count down 15 places that architects must visit in Hyderabad.
+In this listicle, we count down 15 places to visit in Hyderabad for the traveling architect.

 This is the most famous monument in the city when one talks about Hyderabad, one talks about Charminar.
 As the name suggests, Charminar has four minarets about 48.5M high and is built out of granite, limestone, and mortar.
 It stands majestically tall amidst the colorful bangle shops in the labyrinth of Laad Bazaar of the old city and presents a stunning dazzling sight after nightfall.
 This is a fine example of Qutb Shahi architecture, the old city of Hyderabad was designed with Charminar at its center.